Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Photons, collisions, ionization, and differentiation

-[H-III:13.1] ``An additional\indexit{ionosphere!ionization degree} historical artifact in terminology is the word ionosphere itself.
-Because the atmospheric ionization was discovered before the neutral thermosphere in which it is contained, anything above the stratosphere is often referred to as the ionosphere, resulting in a common misconception that this region of the atmosphere is mostly ionized.
-In fact, it is mostly neutral, ranging from less than a part in a million ionized during the day at 100\,km altitude to about 1\%\ ionized at the exobase ($\sim$600\,km, depending on solar activity; compare Fig.~\ref{fig:ionprofiles}).
+\ors[III:13.1] ``An additional\indexit{ionosphere!ionization degree} historical artifact in terminology is the word ionosphere itself.
+Because the atmospheric ionization was discovered before the neutral thermosphere in which it is contained, anything above the stratosphere is often referred to as the ionosphere, resulting in a common misconception that this region of the atmosphere is mostly ionized. \indexit{ionosphere!ionization fraction}In fact, it is mostly neutral, ranging from less than a part in a million ionized during the day at 100\,km altitude to about 1\%\ ionized at the exobase ($\sim$600\,km, depending on solar activity; compare Fig.~\ref{fig:ionprofiles}).
 Even at 1000\,km, there is only of the order of 10\%\ ionization.
 At several thousand\,km, where ions (mostly protons) finally become dominant, the region is defined as the plasmasphere. [\ldots\ In the bulk of the terrestrial ionosphere] O$^+$ is the most important ion, particularly in the extensive $F_2$ region above $\sim 200$\,km.
 The $F_1$ region from $\sim$150 to $\sim$200\,km appears as a mere plateau in the profile, but is distinguished by a transition to molecular ions, particularly NO$^+$.
-The low levels of N$_2^+$, given the dominance of N$_2$ at these altitudes, is noteworthy. \activity{The fact that concentrations of atomic nitrogen are not shown in Fig.~\ref{fig:fr2} should make you wonder given that molecular nitrogen is the most common species in the troposphere.
-Why is atomic nitrogen rare in the upper atmosphere?
-Hint: compare the molecular binding energies of nitrogen, oxygen, and water.} The $E$ region from $\sim$100 to $\sim$150\,km exhibits a small peak, dominated by O$_2^+$ and NO$^+$.''
+The low levels of N$_2^+$, given the dominance of N$_2$ at these altitudes, is noteworthy. \activity{{\em Consider:} The fact that concentrations of atomic nitrogen are not shown in Fig.~\ref{fig:fr2} should make you wonder given that molecular nitrogen is the most common species in the troposphere. (a) Why is atomic nitrogen rare in the upper atmosphere?
+Hint: compare the molecular binding energies of nitrogen, oxygen, and water.
+For example, see the Wikipedia article on \href{https://en.wikipedia.org/wiki/Bond-dissociation_energy}{bond-dissociation energy.} (b) Also calculate the wavelength of a photon needed to dissociate oxygen and nitrogen. (c) What region of the spectrum is that in? \mylabel{act:bondenergy}} The $E$ region from $\sim$100 to $\sim$150\,km exhibits a small peak, dominated by O$_2^+$ and NO$^+$.''